 Without high-quality opportunities for our youngest children, we lose a vital opportunity to prepare our next generation to benefit from school and create positive long-term growth for the child, family, and society.

-The Center on Early Childhood
+The Stanford Center on Early Childhood

-The new Stanford Center on Early Childhood, launched fall 2022, is an integral component for realizing the vision of this initiative and the Stanford Accelerator for Learning.
-Led by Professor Philip Fisher, It brings together researchers, students, educators, and others working on the issues facing our youngest learners.
+The Stanford Center on Early Childhood, launched fall 2022, is an integral component for realizing the vision of this initiative and the Stanford Accelerator for Learning.
+Led by Professor Philip Fisher, it brings together researchers, students, educators, and others working on the issues facing our youngest learners.
 The Center will be the primary hub for convenings, workshops, research, and education related to accelerating solutions for young children.